At a glance: the top 10 things to do in Namibia

 I really enjoyed driving this beauty across the Namibian landscape

-Etosha National Park Safari is Namibia’s largest, and best, safari.
+The safari in Etosha National Park is Namibia’s largest, and best, safari so it’s one of those must-haveexperiences in Namibia.
 This place is an absolute gem and offers a once-in-a-lifetime opportunity to see some of the world's coolest animals in their natural habitat.

-The best experience you can opt for is self-driving the safari.
-Somehow sitting in your own vehicle and having full control of when and where you stop and how close you let those ostriches get before you roll up your window, makes it all the more exhilarating.
+As a big fan of rental cars, self-driving the safari is by far my favorite option (I use DiscoverCars).
+Somehow sitting in my own vehicle and having full control of when and where I explored and how close I let those ostriches get before I rolled up my window, made it all the more exhilarating.

-Etosha is popular because it is home to a great variety and a great number of wildlife (even though one of the Big Five took a raincheck—there’s no buffalo to be found).
-You will spot so many animals you’ll turn into David Attenborough and start narrating your drive in an English accent.
-Here’s some more information about spotting wildlife in Namibia.
-Elephants, lions, giraffes, zebras, a million different types of antelope—they’re all part of the Etosha NP welcoming committee.
+Etosha is home to a great variety and a great number of wildlife (even though one of the Big Five took a raincheck—there’s no buffalo to be found in any watering holes).
+I spotted so many animals I turned into David Attenborough and started narrating my drive in an English accent.

 We observed these peaceful giraffes from a safe distance and from the stable, solid, and comfortable Toyota Hilux.

 The national park covers a vast area, so you have a lot of ground to cover in the 2–3 days that I recommend you spend there.
-I mean, yeah, you can stay longer, but there are only so many lions you need to see lying under a tree before you’re over it.
+I mean, yeah, you can stay longer, but the thrill was kind of gone after a zillion and one lion spottings.
+Yeah, there’s so much wildlife I got over it after a while.

 To plan your visit, read my full Etosha NP guide to figure out where to stay, how to get in and how frustratingly long it takes to buy tickets even if you’re the first one there.